Sampling-aware Adversarial Attacks Against Large Language Models: Towards efficient sampling-aware attacks

-Current optimization-based attacks focus maximizing the mean harm, either directly via reinforcement learning~\citep{geisler2025reinforce}, or more commonly via proxy objectives $\gL$, such as the affirmative response target.
+Current optimization-based attacks focus on maximizing the mean harm, either directly via reinforcement learning~\citep{geisler2025reinforce}, or more commonly via proxy objectives, such as the affirmative response target.
 In this objective, attackers attempt to elicit a specific predefined response prefix taken from a dataset~\citep{zou2023universal,liu2023autodan,zhu2023autodan}.
 These responses typically follow a rigid structure of the form "Sure, here's [rephrased prompt]..." which are out-of-distribution for many modern models, introducing bias and making them hard to reach through prompt optimization \citep{zhu2024advprefix,beyer2025llm}.
 Furthermore, due to its prevalence, model defenses will likely prioritize robustness against this particular objective \citep{geisler2025reinforce}.

-Motivated by our tail-aware optimization perspective, we design a loss function focused specifically on maximizing the tail-aware objective introduced in \autoref{eq:general-attack-objective}.
-To this end, we propose a simple but powerful alternative to existing losses that is unbiased and does not rely on specific target sequences.
+Motivated by our sampling-aware optimization perspective, we design a loss function focused specifically on sampling-aware attacks introduced in \autoref{algo:harm-elicitation-attack}.
+To this end, we propose a simple, unbiased alternative to existing losses that does not rely on labels for specific target sequences.
 We introduce an \textit{entropy-maximization objective}, where prompts are optimized to maximize the entropy of the victim model's first-token predictions, thereby inducing a wide variety of responses:

 where $f_\theta(y_1 |q, y_1 \in S)$ is the next-token distribution over the vocabulary $V$ conditioned on an allowed token-set $S$, and \( H(p) \) denotes the entropy of the distribution \( p \).
-Conditioning on allowed tokens ensures that sampling yields valid and diverse generations from a wide space of possible completions without yielding undesirable control tokens (e.g.\ end-of-text tokens).
+Conditioning on allowed tokens ensures that sampling yields valid and diverse generations from a wide space of possible completions without producing undesirable control tokens (e.g.,\ end-of-text tokens).
 Unlike prior methods that primarily attempt to shift the mean or greedy mode of the harm distribution, our approach targets its spread, ultimately leading to a higher likelihood of tail-risk events.